History of Chișinău: In the Soviet Union

 After the war, Bessarabia was fully integrated into the Soviet Union.
 Most of Bessarabia became the Moldavian SSR with Chişinău as its capital; smaller parts of Bessarabia became parts of the Ukrainian SSR.
 Soon after the Soviet occupation of 1940, the political and social elite was deportated by the Soviet authorities.
 Formers mayors of Chişinău like Teodor Cojocaru and Pantelimon V. Sinadino died under custody in Soviet prisons.
 After the Soviet occupation, the Capitoline Wolf and the Monument to Simion Murafa, Alexei Mateevici and Andrei Hodorogea were destroyed in 1940 by the Soviet authorities.Portrete notorii Anti-Soviet organizations such as Democratic Agrarian Party, Freedom Party, Vocea Basarabiei were severely reprimanded.

 In the years 1947 to 1949 the architect Alexey Shchusev developed a plan with the aid of a team of architects for the gradual reconstruction of the city.
 If in 1944 Chişinău only had 25,000 inhabitants, by 1950 it had had 50,000.
 There were constructed large-scale housing and palaces in the style of Stalinist architecture.
 This process continued under Nikita Khrushchev, who called for construction under the slogan "good, cheaper and built faster".
-In 1971 the Council of Ministers of the Soviet Union adopted a decision "On the measures for further development of the city of Kishinev", which secured more than one billion roubles in investment from the state budget,.
+In 1971 the Council of Ministers of the Soviet Union adopted a decision "On the measures for further development of the city of Kishinev", which secured more than one billion roubles in investment from the state budget.
 The new architectural style brought about dramatic change and generated the style that dominates today, with large blocks of flats.
-The terminal of the Chişinău International Airport was built in 1970 and reconstructed in 2000.
+The terminal of the Chișinău Eugen Doga International Airport was built in 1970 and reconstructed in 2000.
 A 17-story administrative building was erected in the 1980s in Central Chişinău.